-Computer programs are used for graphic designing, website development, building apps, etc.
+Computer programs are used in website development, graphic designing, and creating apps.

 While today’s generation is highly tech-savvy, coding scares many of them.
 Coding may appear all Greek to someone who has never coded before.
 However, it is way easier than one would envisage.
 Computers are one of the most advanced inventions of humankind.
 Had humans not learnt how to code, computers would merely be a piece of junk!
 It is we, humans, who first built a device like computers and then made it communicate through a set of instructions.
 In this way, our brains are much more complex than artificially designed systems to understand and comprehend human languages.
 Computers can’t even come close to that.
 So, to instruct them to perform large operations which is not feasible to do manually, we need to provide computer instructions in the form of binary codes.